infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 ### I18n

 All text strings in a project have to be internationalized using core localization functions.
-You can check out a great guide to [internalization in WordPress](https://ottopress.com/2012/internationalization-youre-probably-doing-it-wrong/) by Samuel Wood.
+You can check out this great guide to [internalization in WordPress](https://ottopress.com/2012/internationalization-youre-probably-doing-it-wrong/) by Samuel Wood.

 ### A11y